Implementation

 2. Choose Endpoint and Define Operation Type

 For this example, we use the order creation endpoint.
-Refer to for a list of all types and corresponding API endpoints.
+Refer to Operation Typesarrow-up-right for a list of all types and corresponding API endpoints.

 API_URL = "https://api.pacifica.fi/api/v1/orders/create"